theAvoidact.com

 The new deadline structure in brief

-The note-of-issue prohibition
+The note-of-issue provision

-The chapter amendments: a mid-course adjustment
+The chapter amendments: the enacted law

 The consolidation ban

-The original CPLR § 1007 contained no specific provision addressing what happened to a severed third-party action.
-Under the AVOID Act, a severed action is permanently severed: it cannot be consolidated back with the main case.
-This provision eliminates a tactic under which defendants would allow a third-party complaint to be severed (often because of delays or deadline issues) and then seek consolidation later when circumstances changed.
+The enacted CPLR § 1007(f) provides that a third-party action that has been severed from the main action may not thereafter be consolidated with the main action.
+This provision eliminates a tactic under which defendants would allow a third-party complaint to be severed and then seek consolidation later when circumstances changed.

 Why this matters in practice